Haghrah/PyIT2FLS/README.md

 - [x] Supporting elliptic and semi-elliptic membership functions.
 - [x] Supporting generalized bell shaped membership function.
 - [x] Supporting many new t-norms and s-norms.
-- [x] Some bugs are fixed in this vesion.
+- [x] Some bugs are fixed in this version.

 ### Some notes on version 0.5
 - [x] Supporting both Mamdani and TSK systems.